yse/easy_profiler/README.md

 $ cmake -DCMAKE_TOOLCHAIN_FILE=/path/to/QNXToolchain.cmake ..
 ```
 For more information and example for `QNXToolchain.cmake` see [this PR](https://github.com/yse/easy_profiler/pull/145)

+## Android

+You can build native library for android by using NDK and standalone toolchain.
+See [comment for this PR](https://github.com/yse/easy_profiler/pull/137#issuecomment-436167127) to get a more detailed instruction.

 # Status
 Branch `develop` contains all v2.0.0 features and new UI style.